ydahal1/ydahal1/jokes.md

-How do you organize a space party?
-You planet.
+Why do bananas have to put on sunscreen before they go to the beach?
+Because they might peel!

 [
-Thu Jul 10 00:29:43 UTC 2025
+Fri Jul 11 00:30:03 UTC 2025
  ]